flipperdevices/flipperzero-firmware/ReadMe.md

 ## Linux Prerequisites

 The FBT tool handles everything, only `git` is required.
+NixOS users can run `nix-shell` to drop into a development shell.

 ### Optional dependencies